 Archival track

 Archival track will feature the following types of submissions to appear in conference proceedings: we accept long papers (max 8 pages) and short papers (max 4 pages).
 Long and short papers must describe substantial, original, and unpublished research.
 Supplementary materials, appendices, a section on limitations and ethical concerns do not count towards the page limit.
 Archival accepted papers will be published in the 2025 ACL Anthology as a CLASP Conference Proceedings.
-Papers should be electronically submitted via the OpenReview system at this link.
+Papers should be electronically submitted via the OpenReview system at https://openreview.net/group?id=CLASP/LARP/2025/Conference.
 Submissions should be .pdf files and use the LaTeX or Word templates provided for ACL submissions (https://github.com/acl-org/acl-style-files).
 Archival submissions must be anonymous.
 Please make sure that you select the right track when submitting your paper.
 Contact the organisers if you have questions.

 Non-archival track

 At the time of submission, authors may indicate that their paper should be considered for the non-archival track.
 The format for non-archival submissions is the same for both long and short papers as it is for the archival submissions.
 Non-archival papers will not undergo the peer review process.
 They will be evaluated by the programme committee for clarity and content relevance before the decision by the PC is made.
 Non-archival papers do not need to be anonymous.
 If accepted, they are to be published on the conference website and presented as posters.
+We will not ask for camera-ready version for non-archival submissions as they can be submitted in their final form.

 Poster abstracts

 We invite researchers to submit abstracts in the above areas of interest.
 Abstract submissions are non-archival.
 This is a great opportunity to get feedback on work in progress or to present previously published work to a new audience.
 The deadline for abstract submission is the same as for non-archival papers.
 Notifications of acceptance will be sent out by August 8, 2025.
 Abstract submissions should be .pdf files and use the LaTeX or Word templates provided for ACL submissions (https://github.com/acl-org/acl-style-files).
-Abstracts should not exceed 2 pages (supplementary materials, appendices, a section on limitations and ethical concerns are not included) and be submitted via OpenReview system at this link.
+Abstracts should not exceed 2 pages (supplementary materials, appendices, a section on limitations and ethical concerns are not included) and be submitted via OpenReview system at https://openreview.net/group?id=CLASP/LARP/2025/Conference.
 The acceptance decision on abstracts will go through the same procedure as papers for the non-archival track.
 Accepted abstracts will be presented as posters.

 Concurrent Submissions